Isiaru/Capstone-Airbnb-Boston/README.md

 # Capstone-Airbnb-Boston

-## Analysis
+## Scope

-The project is part of the Udacity Data Science Nanodegree.The goal of the analysis is to answer a set of business questions based on the dataset of Aribnb Boston:
+The project is part of the Udacity Data Science Nanodegree.
+The analysis aims at answering a set of business questions based on the dataset of Aribnb Boston:
 * Which type of location can you find in each Boston area?
 * How are the prices depending on the place and type of location?
 * How fluctuating are the prices?